The best places to live in New York City

 Downtown New York City

-The East Village has a rich cultural history and is associated with a number of prominent artists, poets and musicians, such as Iggy Pop, Allan Ginsberg and Madonna.
+The East Village has a rich cultural history and is associated with a number of prominent artists, poets and musicians, including Iggy Pop, Allen Ginsberg and Madonna.
 The area's heyday is immortalised in Rent, a revolutionary 1990s musical by East Village resident Jonathan Larson.
 Today, many find the East Village's green spaces and riverside position to be a welcome respite from the hustle and bustle of the city.
 Though relatively quiet during the day, the East Village comes alive at night as the area's bars and restaurants fill up.
-Housing in this area is mostly in the form of pre-war walk-ups, which, while attractive, can be expensive.
+Housing in this area is mostly in the form of pre-war walk-ups which, while attractive, can be expensive.

 The East Village is home to a number of prominent international schools, including Nord Anglia International School New York.